bhassan6621/bhassan6621.github.io/projects/Demo App Chat/ReadMe.md

-To use this app, download this folder and run the project on localhost:3000
+Download this folder and run the project on localhost:3000 to use this app
 ![demo.png](demo.png)